mstksg/inCode/copy/entries/io-monad-harmful.md

         "map" your `Int -> Bool` onto the `IO Int`.
     *   "I have to do line-by-line constant-memory text processing of a large file": No; please use a streaming combinator library like *pipes* or *conduit*.
-The `IO` type is actually notoriously bad at this.
+(Working directly with) the `IO` type is actually notoriously bad at this.
 Don't use it; and of course, don't use its monad instance either.
     *   "I have to directly use the result of one IO action in order to decide which IO action should happen next": Yes, this is a use case for IO's monadic interface.